Meatninja/Foreign-Language-Keyboard-Helper/README.md

 Press Ctrl+Shift+Alt+E if you wish to exit the program (or use the tray icon).

-This is an AutoHotkey (AHK) program, meaning that it will only run on Windows operating systems (Definitely Windows 10, probably XP and up).
+This is an AutoHotkey (AHK) program, meaning that it will only run on Windows operating systems (definitely Windows 10, probably XP and up).